kamahen/contrib-protobufs/demo/README.md

   into a Prolog term.
 * `descriptor_proto.pl` is the term created by `parse_descriptor_proto_dump.pl`,
   in the clause `descriptor_proto/1`.
+* `descriptor.proto.segment` is the "golden" output from rule `descriptor.segment`.
+  TODO: delete this file.

 TODO: use `protobuf\_segment\_message/2` to process `descriptor.proto.wire` and any other `descriptor\_set\_out`, and then